TrellixVulnTeam/hither_U4DF/doc/faq.md

 A hither function is a Python function that has been decorated using `@hi.function()`.
 The function should be a *pure function* in that it produces no side effects and the return value is uniquely determined from the input arguments.
 The input arguments and return value are expected to conform to certain requirements.

-An value `x` is a hither-allowed input value if:
+A value `x` is a hither-allowed input value if any of the following are true:

 * `x` is a jsonable item
 * `x` is a numpy array